Trump EPA lowers gas mileage targets, increases vehicle emissions

-The so-called Safer Affordable Fuel Efficient (SAFE) rule closely resembled what was leaked in January—requiring an approximately 1.5% improvement in the fleet average from 2021 through 2026, with a similar framework for credits.
+The so-called Safer Affordable Fuel Efficient (SAFE) rule closely resembled what was leaked in January—requiring an approximately 1.5% annual improvement in the fleet average from 2021 through 2026, with a similar framework for credits.

-The rule "strikes the right regulatory balance that protects our environment, and sets reasonable targets for the auto industry," according to EPA administrator Andrew Wheeler.
+The rule, replacing the 5% annual increases set by the Obama administration as aggressive moves to combat climate change and reduce oil dependence, "strikes the right regulatory balance that protects our environment, and sets reasonable targets for the auto industry," according to EPA administrator Andrew Wheeler.

 It applies a similar 1.5% increase to the annual fleet average for automakers, as determined by a Corporate Average Fuel Economy (CAFE) framework that’s mostly carried over.